RevOps vs. FinOps: What’s the difference?

 This might seem daunting at first glance, but with the right tech stack and processes in place, you can easily empower a lean team to wear multiple hats inside of both RevOps and FinOps, bypassing the urge to add headcount for the sake of adding headcount.

-When should I implement RevOps / FinOps?
+When should I implement RevOps vs. FinOps

 Again, there really isn’t a one-size-fits all approach to the incorporation of these frameworks into your SaaS business, but there is a strong case to be made that the earlier you incorporate these functions, the better.

-In a recent webinar entitled,”Back to Growth: Establishing RevOps for B2B SaaS,” Ben Fuller, Manager of Strategic Systems at SaaSOptics, noted some of the consequences of waiting too long to implement RevOps.
+In a recent webinar entitled, “Back to Growth: Establishing RevOps for B2B SaaS,” Ben Fuller, Manager of Strategic Systems at SaaSOptics, noted some of the consequences of waiting too long to implement RevOps.

 Chief among these consequences was in regards to tooling specifically.
 According to Fuller, siloed tool ownership often leads to overlapping tool functionality.
 Further, employee turnover can make the succession of tool ownership unclear, leading to headaches for those trying to gain admin access.
 The sooner you have an independent RevOps function in your organization, the less likely you are to accumulate costly shelfware and ownership headaches.

 On the FinOps side, it’s not so much a question of when to implement but how to optimize.
 You have a FinOps function in place; it’s how you’re able to operate as a business entity.
 But is it optimized?
-Are you really deploying your resources to the best of their abilities?
+Are you really deploying your resources to the best of your abilities?
 Optimized FinOps teams do more than just close the books at month’s end.
 They drive important business changes through process and technology and continually provide operational insight.

 For example, many SaaS companies will at some point transition from cash-based accounting to accrual accounting, which is a nightmare to manage in Quickbooks and disparate spreadsheets alone.

 Many companies will put off the transition to accrual accounting for as long as possible because it’s difficult to map such extensive changes without adequate staffing to do so.
 That’s where the early implementation of FinOps comes in.
-With an efficient FinOps framework in place, you can enable your lean team to cover more ground through optimized process and technology.
+With an efficient FinOps framework in place, you can enable your lean team to cover more ground through optimized processes and technology.

 Sticking to the cash to accrual example, if you were hoping to switch to accrual accounting but only had limited resources to do so, you could leverage a subscription management platform, like SaaSOptics, to automate much of the transition and, once complete, you will have a core, optimized platform in place that continues to support your growth.